idio-lang/DIPS/source/scheme/advanced-scheme.rst

 But that *is* what it is saying and so the function value, created on the hoof, is applied to the arguments and we get a result.
-(Hopefully, 3!).
+(Hopefully, 3!)

-Where does this errant nonsense with on-the-fly function values get us?
+:socrates:`Where does this errant nonsense with on-the-fly function values get us?`

 ``let``, of course!
 (The clue was in the heading...)